-We consider a set of transmitting nodes at an arbitrary snapshot in time with locations specified by a homogeneous Poisson process of intensity $\lambda$ on the infinite two-dimensional plane.
-We consider a reference receiver that is located, without loss of generality, at the origin, and let $X_i$ denote the distance of the i-th transmitting node to the reference receiver.
+We consider a set of transmitting nodes at an arbitrary snapshot in time with locations specified by a homogeneous Poisson process of intensity λ on the infinite two-dimensional plane.
+We consider a reference receiver that is located, without loss of generality, at the origin, and let X_i denote the distance of the i-th transmitting node to the reference receiver.
 The reference transmitter is placed a fixed distance d away.
-Received power is modeled by path loss with exponent $\alpha > 2$ and a distance-independent fading coefficient $h_i$ (from the i-th transmitter to the reference receiver).
+Received power is modelled by path loss with exponent $\alpha > 2$ and a distance-independent fading coefficient h_i (from the i-th transmitter to the reference receiver).
 Therefore, the SINR at the reference receiver is:

-$$I(X_0; Y_0 | \Pi(\lambda), \mathbf{h}) = \log_2(1 + SINR_0),$$ where $\mathbf{h} = (h_0, h_1, ...)$ .
-Notice that we assume that all nodes simultaneously transmit with the same power $\rho$ , i.e., power control is not used.
-Moreover, nodes decide to transmit independently and irrespective of their channel conditions, which corresponds roughly to slotted ALOHA.
+$$I(X_0; Y_0 | \Pi(\lambda), \mathbf{h}) = \log_2(1 + SINR_0)$$ where $\mathbf{h} = (h_0, h_1, ...)$.
+Notice that we assume that all nodes simultaneously transmit with the same power ρ , i.e., power control is not used.
+Moreover, nodes decide to transmit independently and irrespective of their channel conditions, which corresponds roughly to slotted ALOHA (i.e., no scheduling is performed).